 GeoNet

-The GeoNet app provides notifications when earthquakes happen, based on your settings on intensity, location, magnitude and depth.
+The GeoNet app provides notifications when earthquakes happen based on your settings for intensity, location, magnitude, and depth.
 You can also choose to be informed when there is volcanic activity.
-If you felt a rumble and are not sure whether that was an earthquake, you can view earthquakes on a customisable map or in list form, and report what you felt at your location.
+If you felt a rumble and are unsure whether that was an earthquake, you can view earthquakes on a customisable map or in list form and report what you felt at your location.

 For those of you unfamiliar with earthquakes, the app’s FAQs contain some useful links to prepare yourself.